 Hey, guys !
 I haven’t written for my blog lately.
 I had a lot of things to do.
 I have finally finished my book for those of you who are interested in learning Ukrainian (and those who speak French !
 As it is Ukrainian-French book) and also I started a new website !
 I have learned another (computer) language and together with my co-creator, we wrote the website exactly as I imagined that.
-Well, the topic of this website is not similar to this one, it is mostly about lifestyle, travels and food and it is in French.
+Well, the topic of this website is not similar to this one, it is mostly about how to develop your web project.
+I help people to start their own blog or web site, to grow their social media community, to become better at work and a lot of other things.
+However it is in French.
 If you are curious you can check it out (it will be a pleasure for me !) : dogoda.fr

 Another thing I would like to share with you guys is that today is my anniversary in France.
 This day, one year ago I came to France.
 I left my country to live in this one and I don’t regret.